Artist: Blues Project

 Label: Rhino (original label: Verve Forecast)

-Source: LP: Nuggets Vol. 9-Acid Rock (originally released as 45 RPM single)
+Source: LP: Nuggets Vol. 1-The Hits (originally released on LP: The Seeds)

 Label: Rhino (original label: GNP Crescendo)

 If the Sonics are the original punk-rock band, the Seeds have a legitimate claim to being the first psychedelic band.
 Their first single was released in 1965, pre-dating the 13th Floor Elevators and the Blues Magoos by several months.
 The Seeds' second single, Pushin' Too Hard, was a huge hit in L.A. in mid-1966.
 The song went national in early 1967, hitting the top 40 and guaranteeing the Seeds a place in rock history.

 Title: White Rabbit

 Label: RCA Victor